Lecture: Programming Language

 We'll be discussing three languages throughout the semester: Ruby, Haskell, and Rust.
 They are chosen for their differences from what what you are used to.
 For each of them, we will have a programming exam.

-I have long avoided taking attendance because it made me feel like a high school teacher.
-But I don't feel like things have been going well the past few years as our focus and commitment degrades.
-If I don't expect attendance, our whole mission seems sort of pointless.
-We're here to talk to each other about programming languages.
+I don't technically take attendance because you are adults.
+However, if you don't attend, our whole mission seems sort of pointless.
+We're here to talk to each other about programming languages—together.
 So, while I'm not going to waste my time on attendance itself, I am going to assign in-class exercises each time we meet, both Tuesdays and Thursdays.
 These will be short and related to the course topics.
 Your participation will count toward your grade.
 If you complete the exercise correctly, you'll get four points.

 We'll try one of these exercises on this first day.
 In the first round, you do not talk but think quietly to yourself.
 Once all have answered, you'll briefly confer with your neighbors.
 Then you'll answer again.